At a glance

 Enterprise on show

-The Enterprise is permanently moored outside the National Museum on Lake Burley Griffin.
-The vessel is generally open for inspection each weekend from September to May, subject to crew availability and weather.
+The Enterprise is the oldest working Museum exhibit.
+Moored outside the National Museum on Lake Burley Griffin it is generally open for inspection on one day of the weekend, subject to crew availability and weather.

 Check the Museum's online calendar for details.